Jaycar-Electronics/GPS-Tracker/README.md

 ### Installing the GPS Software

-We have put a windows and linux binary for the GPS software on Github under "releases" tab; which you can click [here](https://github.com/Jaycar-Electronics/GPS-Tracker/releases)
+We have put a windows binary for the GPS software on Github under "releases" tab; which you can click [here](https://github.com/Jaycar-Electronics/GPS-Tracker/releases)

 Download the software and run it.
 It should open up with no problems; You won't have much data to view though until you use the GPS tracker, which is shown next.